-How Did JLo & ARod First Meet?
+How Did J.Lo & A-Rod First Meet?
 Here’s The Touching Story Behind Their Romance

 Jennifer Lopez and Alex Rodriguez just got engaged, and fans can’t stop raving about it.
 The two started dating two years ago and quickly became one of the most admired celebrity couples.

-But not many people know the inspiring story behind JLo and ARod’s celebrated romance.
+But not many people know the inspiring story behind J.Lo and A-Rod’s celebrated romance.
 According to Harper’s Bazaar, “their love story is so romantic and unexpected” it will leave you gasping in awe.

 As many fans will remember, Jennifer Lopez and Alex Rodriguez made their first public appearance as a couple at the 2017 Met Gala.
-The pair wowed everyone when they showed up together at the star-studded event — making a glorious debut on the red carpet, as previously reported by The Inquisitr.
+The pair wowed everyone when they showed up together at the star-studded event, making a glorious debut on the red carpet, as previously reported by The Inquisitr.

 But the platinum-selling artist and the former New York Yankees baseball player actually met a long time before that.
 The two first laid eyes on each other in 2005, but it wasn’t until 12 years later that they were reunited and went out on their first date, revealed Harper’s Bazaar.

 The 49-year-old singer and the 43-year-old retired baseball star first crossed paths 14 years ago, when Rodriguez was still playing for the Yankees.
-In fact, JLo first met ARod at a baseball game.
+In fact, J.Lo first met A-Rod at a baseball game.

-On May 21, 2005, the singer went to the Yankees vs New York Mets game at Shea Stadium with her then-husband, Marc Antony.
+On May 21, 2005, the singer went to the Yankees vs. New York Mets game at Shea Stadium with her then-husband, Marc Antony.
 There, Jennifer and Marc were officially introduced to Alex — and the trio even posed for a few snapshots together on the baseball field ahead of the game.

 At the time of their first encounter, the Second Act actress had been married to singer Marc Anthony for a year.
 The two stayed together for 10 years before eventually splitting up in 2014.
 Marc is also the father of Jennifer’s 11-year-old twins, Max and Emme.

-After their first meeting, JLo and ARod lost touch with each other, but eventually reconnected at the beginning of 2017.
+After their first meeting, J.Lo and A-Rod lost touch with each other, but eventually reconnected at the beginning of 2017.
 According to Harpers’ Bazaar, the two bumped into each other in a restaurant in February and immediately hit it off.

-“I was having lunch somewhere and I saw him as he passed by,” JLo told Ellen DeGeneres in April of 2017, when the singer first told the story of how she met her current fiancé.
+“I was having lunch somewhere and I saw him as he passed by,” Lopez told Ellen DeGeneres in April of 2017, when the singer first told the story of how she met her current fiancé.

 “Afterwards, I went outside, and for some reason I felt like tapping him on the shoulder.”

 Soon after being serendipitously reunited, Rodriguez worked up the courage to invite her to dinner and the two have been inseparable ever since.
 However, that first step didn’t come so easy for the former athlete.
-In their joint 2017 interview with Vanity Fair, ARod confessed that he wasn’t sure whether their first night out was actually a date.
+In their joint 2017 interview with Vanity Fair, A-Rod confessed that he wasn’t sure whether their first night out was actually a date.

 “I didn’t know if it was a date.
 Maybe we were seeing each other at night because of her work schedule.
 I went in uneasy, not knowing her situation.”

-Not long after that, JLo and ARod made their official debut at the Met Gala on May 1, 2017.
+Not long after that, J.Lo and A-Rod made their official debut at the Met Gala on May 1, 2017.

 The couple naturally bonded over the many things they have in common.

-“We’re both Leos, we’re both from New York, we’re both Latino… and about 20 other things,” ARod told Vanity Fair.
+“We’re both Leos, we’re both from New York, we’re both Latino… and about 20 other things,” Rodriguez told Vanity Fair.

 Their list of common interests also includes their passion for fitness and a healthy lifestyle.
 The two regularly hit the gym together and enjoy training side by side.